Abstract

 Hover over the title of each Automatic Setting to see a popup of the granular settings that are enabled or disabled.

-The utility tasks performs some useful functions like flushing cache or optimizing your
+The utility tasks performs some useful functions like flushing cache or optimizing your .htaccess file.
+Hover over the title of each button to get a short description of each task.

 The Utility Task Section